EE-institute/demo/demosl/work/gosl.md

 On the right side of Fig. 8, the notion of aggregation is explained.
 The derived concept offer could be useful for comparing the prices of a product (on a day) in different shops.
 The price would then be an attribute type of the entity type offer.
-The definition of the specialisation completed_rental in Fig. 9 (right side) is comprehensive.

 **GRAPHICAL SPECIFICATION of GENERALISATION and AGGREGATION**